Interior algebra: Modal logic

 where ~ is the equivalence relation on sentences in M given by p ~ q if and only if p and q are logically equivalent in M, and M / ~ is the set of equivalence classes under this relation.
 Then L(M) is an interior algebra.
 The interior operator in this case corresponds to the modal operator □ (necessarily), while the closure operator corresponds to ◊ (possibly).
 This construction is a special case of a more general result for modal algebras and modal logic.

 The open elements of L(M) correspond to sentences that are only true if they are necessarily true, while the closed elements correspond to those that are only false if they are necessarily false.

 Because of their relation to S4, interior algebras are sometimes called S4 algebras or Lewis algebras, after the logician C. I. Lewis, who first proposed the modal logics S4 and S5.

 Preorders

 Since interior algebras are (normal) Boolean algebras with operators, they can be represented by fields of sets on appropriate relational structures.
-In particular, since they are modal algebras, they can be represented as fields of sets on a set with a single binary relation, called a modal frame.
-The modal frames corresponding to interior algebras are precisely the preordered sets.
+In particular, since they are modal algebras, they can be represented as fields of sets on a set with a single binary relation, called a Kripke frame.
+The Kripke frames corresponding to interior algebras are precisely the preordered sets.
 Preordered sets (also called S4-frames) provide the Kripke semantics of the modal logic S4, and the connection between interior algebras and preorders is deeply related to their connection with modal logic.